TIBCOSoftware/Augmented-Reality/docs/docs/eFTL-Basic.md

-# TIBCO Cloud Messaging Unity3D Package
+# TIBCO Cloud™ Messaging Unity3D Package

 ## Overview
-This package allows you to connect a Unity3D Application to [TIBCO Cloud Messaging](https://www.tibco.com/products/tibco-cloud-messaging) using the eFTL websocket protocol.
+This package allows you to connect a Unity3D Application to [TIBCO Cloud™ Messaging](https://www.tibco.com/products/tibco-cloud-messaging) using the eFTL websocket protocol.
 The Implementation is based on standard UnityWebSocket and is working in Unity3D Editor, and on Hololens (UWP).

 Once connected, the application can subscribe and receive real-time messages and update the scene accordingly.
 The Package contains a simple sample Implementation that demonstrates how to display the received data in a Scene TextMesh.

 ### Trail Account
-register for your own TIBCO Cloud Messaging trail account on this [Form](https://account.cloud.tibco.com/signup/tcm) to get your personal ID and Auth-Key under 'Authentication Keys' Settings Tab, beside the Subscription 'Status'.
+register for your own TIBCO Cloud™ Messaging trail account on this [Form](https://account.cloud.tibco.com/signup/tcm) to get your personal ID and Auth-Key under 'Authentication Keys' Settings Tab, beside the Subscription 'Status'.

 ### Import into Unity3D
 Just created a new Unity Project and import the custom Package.